 Single price model

-What: The single price model includes a number of changes in the imbalance settlement scheme, including single imbalance price, single balancing responsible party (BRP) position, updated calculation of the imbalance price and calculation of a portfolio based on trade schedules.
-The most notable change is that BRPs will face the same imbalance price regardless of the direction of their imbalance relative to the total imbalance of the system.
+What: The single price model includes a number of changes in the imbalance settlement scheme, including the introduction of a single imbalance price for all imbalances and a single calculation of imbalances and position based on trade schedules per balance responsible party (BRP).
+An updated BRP fee structure will also be implemented.
+The most notable change from today is that BRPs will face the same imbalance price regardless of the direction of their imbalance relative to the total imbalance of the system.

 How: The technical implementation of the single price model is mainly done in the common Nordic imbalance settlement, eSett.
-In addition, national terms and conditions are updated and a new imbalance fee will be implemented.
+In addition, different legal documents including for example national terms and conditions are updated.

-Why: Although the new model is requested by the European proposal for imbalance settlement harmonisation, it also means a simpler imbalance settlement process, particularly for the stakeholders.
+Why: Although the new model is based on requirements in the approved All TSO methodology for imbalance settlement harmonisation (ISH), it also means a simpler imbalance settlement process, particularly for stakeholders.

 - Single Price Single Position, publication of common Nordic market design document – feedback welcomed October 9, 2020